Q: How long does a session last?

 Q: Besides weekly classes, what other events may my child participate in?

-A: All OSID dancers are welcome to participate in parades (about three each year) Dancers who have mastered their beginner steps may participate in other performances as well (over 20 opportunities throughout the year) such as Irish Festivals, St Patrick's Day performances, private parties, weddings, nursing homes, etc.
+A: All OSID dancers are welcome to participate in parades.
+Dancers who have mastered their beginner steps may participate in other performances as well (over 20 opportunities throughout the year) such as Irish Festivals, St Patrick's Day performances, private parties, weddings, nursing homes, etc.

 Once dancers have mastered their Reel and Jig they are welcome to begin competitions at the Beginner Level.
 Visit our Feis Information Page for more information about competitions.